EcMangawang/lab6/README.md

 **

 **UPDATE
-FIXED view, jsp now successfully pulls data from db
+FIXED view, jsp now successfully pulls data from db.
+Application works as intended which gives the user the ability to add, update, and delete user database entries.